-Note From the Staff of the Office of Compliance Programs
+Note from the Staff of the Office of Compliance Programs

 The EHC Compliance Program assists in fostering a business culture founded on ethical principles.
-It also works to help minimize the threat of a fraud enforcement action by the government.
+It also supports or works to help minimize the threat of any fraud enforcement action by the government.
 It is our goal to give specific direction and guidance in detecting and resolving compliance issues.
 The Compliance Program is a plan of "Ethics in Action" and may be updated or changed periodically.